elonkusk/java-tron/README.md

     ```

 ## Quick Start Tool
-An easier way to build and run java-tron is to use `start.sh`, `start.sh` is a quick start script written in shell language, you can use it to build and run java-tron quickly and easily.
+An easier way to build and run unichain-core is to use `start.sh`, `start.sh` is a quick start script written in shell language, you can use it to build and run unichain-core quickly and easily.

 Here are some common use cases of the scripting tool
 * Use `start.sh` to start a full node with the downloaded `FullNode.jar`